 Kate Higgins, Scottish Roundup 26/08/2012

-The African proverb says ‘It takes a village to raise a child’ and this story exemplifies this.
+As the African proverb goes ‘It takes a village to raise a child.’

-OXGANGS - A Capital Story is an updated and considerably expanded version of the book The Stair which first came out in 2012 but now with around 400 pages, 40,000 extra words and dozens of illustrations.
+OXGANGS - A Capital Story is an updated version of the book The Stair which first came out in 2012.

-Members’ comments and memories were gratefully received and some of them have been incorporated into the book helping to expand the story which I’ve tried to write and the portrait I’ve painted of the early days of Oxgangs and the development of the area from over half a century ago.
-It’s a ‘capital tale’ of a young Edinburgh community and of a stair of people seen through the eyes of not just the author but also through the eyes of others too - a local story but one with universal themes of growing up in a community.
+From this process some members‘ comments and memories have been incorporated in to the book helping to expand the story I’ve tried to write and the portrait painted of the early days of Oxgangs from over half a century ago - a ‘capital’ tale of a young Edinburgh community and of a stair of people seen through the eyes of not just the author but also through the eyes of others.